tabbyBoots/ubikeStatus/README.md

 ### Local Testing

-Use the provided test script:
+Use the provided test script to build and run the application in a local Docker container.
+It automates environment variable and certificate password management.
 ```bash
 # Make executable and run
 chmod +x test-docker.sh
 ./test-docker.sh
 ```

-For detailed deployment instructions, see [DOCKER_DEPLOYMENT.md](DOCKER_DEPLOYMENT.md).

 ## 📊 Data Source